DeimosMH/DCH_CppPrimerPlus/docs/exercises.md

 ```

 Derive a <code>Classic</code> class that adds an array of <code>char</code> members that will hold a string
-identifying the primary work on the CD.
+identifying the primary work on the `CD`.
 If the base class requires that any functions
-be virtual, modify the base-class declaration to make it so.
+be `virtual`, modify the base-class declaration to make it so.
 If a declared
-method is not needed, remove it from the definition.Test your product with the
+method is not needed, remove it from the definition.
+Test your product with the
 following program:

 ```cpp